google/turbinia/README.md

   -v, --verbose         Show verbose output
   -d, --debug           Show debug output
-  -a, --all_fields      Show all task status fields in output -f, --force_evidence  Force evidence processing request in potentially
+  -a, --all_fields      Show all task status fields in output -c CONFIG_FILE, --config_file CONFIG_FILE
+                        Load explicit config file.
+If specified it will ignore config files in other default locations
+                        (/etc/turbinia.conf, ~/.turbiniarc, or in paths
+                        referenced in environment variable
+                        TURBINIA_CONFIG_PATH)
+  -C RECIPE_CONFIG, --recipe_config RECIPE_CONFIG
+                        Recipe configuration data passed in as comma separated key=value pairs (e.g. "-C
+                        key=value,otherkey=othervalue").
+These will get passed
+                        to tasks as evidence config, and will also be written to the metadata.json file for Evidence types that write it
+  -f, --force_evidence  Force evidence processing request in potentially
                         unsafe conditions
   -o OUTPUT_DIR, --output_dir OUTPUT_DIR